 - What can I do about it?

-Why is it Happening?
+2. Why is it happening?

-For example, let’s say you noticed that your earnings were the highest they’ve ever been last month.
+To add another example, let’s say you noticed that your earnings were the highest they’ve ever been last month.
 You’ll want to dig deeper to find out what drove that.

 - What other metrics changed along with earnings?

 That could mean you sent more traffic via a new content strategy, or maybe moved the placement of the ads so that they were more prominent.